helloanh/devbootcamp/README.md

 #devbootcamp
 a repo for all Dev Bootcamp exercises
+languages:  Ruby, Rails, JavaScript, and HTML

 ### About Dev Bootcamp
 DBC is a 9 weeks intensive coding program that focuses on turning students into web developers using the Rails framework.
 Students spent 1000+ hours on Ruby fundamentals, relational database concepts, and front-end development.